 What do I need to do before I can apply for the Chemeketa Foundation scholarships?

 Everyone interested in applying for these scholarships must first apply for admissions at Chemeketa.
-Once the admissions form is processed, your email account and login credentials will be created.
-You will need to log in using your Chemeketa user name and password to access the scholarship application and review your offers.
+The admission form may take up to 10 business days to process.
+Once the admission form processed, you will be assigned a username and a temporary password.
+For accepted students, you will log in using your Chemeketa user name and password to access the scholarship application and review your offers.

 Do I have to be eligible for FAFSA to receive a scholarship?